Comprehensive Diagnosis and Treatment for Mania and Hypomania in Dubai

 Symptoms of Hypomania

 People with hypomania have little need for sleep; they feel energetic and subjectively productive.
-Hypomania differs from mania in that it lacks psychotic symptoms and is less disruptive to an individual’s ability to function in society.
+Hypomania symptoms include elevated mood, increased activity, and reduced need for rest.
+The difference between hypomania and mania lies in severity hypomania lacks psychotic symptoms and is less disruptive to an individual’s daily functioning.

 Mania and Hypomania in Bipolar Disorder